Gemini 3 Prompting Playbook: Getting Better Results with Less Prompting

 Return a JSON object.
 Use double quotes for strings.
 Do not add trailing commas.

-→ Gemini 3 knows JSON syntax.
-Just say "Return as JSON.".
+Gemini 3 knows JSON syntax.
+Most of the time, "Return as JSON" is enough.

 First, read the document.
 Then, identify key themes.
 Next, extract quotes.
 Finally, synthesize.

-→ Simplify: "Extract key themes with supporting quotes."
-Gemini 3 infers the steps.
+Instead: "Extract key themes with supporting quotes."
+Gemini 3 can fill in the steps.

 In multi-turn chats, avoid repeating constraints every time.